On the cohomological dimension of the moduli space of Riemann surfaces: Introduction

-\begin{remark} Because $\M_{g,n}$ is also a Deligne-Mumford stack, one could also consider cohomology with coefficients in an algebraic coherent sheaf.
-The same conjecture on such an ``algebraic cohomological dimension'', namely whether $\cohdim_{alg}(\M_{g,n})\leq g-2+\eps_n$, supported by the same pieces of evidence mentioned above, is open too.
+\begin{remark} The moduli space $\M_{g,n}$ is also a Deligne-Mumford stack and so also cohomology with coefficients in an algebraic coherent sheaf can be considered and an ``algebraic cohomological dimension'' $\cohdim_{alg}$ of $\M_{g,n}$ can be similarly defined.
+Looijenga phrased an analogous conjecture in this setting, namely whether $\cohdim_{alg}(\M_{g,n})= g-2+\eps_n$.
 However, in this paper we will only deal with Dolbeault cohomological dimensions. \end{remark}